-- The course may be opened for international students in the future. - The book might one day be published on the international market. - Even if it is not, it would feel strange to make the first part of a series in English, and the second in Swedish.
+- The course may be opened for international students in the future. - The book will be available on the international market. - Even if it was not, it would feel strange to make the first part of a series in English, and the second in Swedish.
 All references between the two volumes will be easier to do.